kevinfrei/pedroviz/README.md

   - [ ] Specify robot dimensions
 - [x] Put the field graphic under the canvas
 - [x] Have a grid key near/under the canvas
-- [ ] Publish to NPM to enable use without using it as a git submodule
+- [x] Publish to NPM to enable use without using it as a git submodule
+- [ ] Document Usage!
+- [ ] Increase test coverage
+- [ ] Make work with nodejs as well
 - [ ] Support more complex math expression evaluation
 - [ ] Edit existing:
   - [ ] Named values